Skip to main content

 When does the Pension Depot start exactly?

-The law was passed in March 2026.
 The new system will officially start on January 1, 2027.
+From this date, no new Riester contracts can be signed.

 What happens to my existing Riester contract?

-You can keep it, stop paying into it, or transfer the money into a new Pension Depot without losing your subsidies.
+You can keep it, stop paying into it, or transfer the capital into a new Pension Depot without losing your subsidies.
+This transfer is often beneficial to avoid high guarantee costs.

 Is my money safe without a guarantee?